andreasawenlof/PP5-music-productivity-frontend/README.md

 ## Description and Purpose

 This app is a music productivity app.
-This tool tracks, manage and helps composers and producers and others in the music industry.
-They can focus more on their creativity and things they're passio ate about.
+This tool tracks, manage and help composers and producers and others in the music industry.
+They can focus more on their creativity and things they're passionate about.
 The goal is for this tool to take care of things like admin tasks, mundane tasks and tediousness.
 It’s not just your average tracking tool, it’s much more.
 One can track their work and progress with their team but also having a very transparent communication with their supervisors, reviewers and publishers.

 ## 🖌 UX & Design